Acupuncture

 What’s the difference between dry needling and traditional acupuncture?

-Both use fine needles, but dry needling focuses on muscle trigger points to relieve tension and pain, whereas traditional acupuncture is based on Chinese medicine principles and aims to balance energy (Qi) in the body.
+Dry needling targets muscle trigger points to relieve pain and tension using modern anatomical principles.
+Traditional acupuncture is based on Chinese medicine concepts and aims to balance energy (Qi) within the body.

 Meet Your Acupuncture Therapist